philosophy And the social sciences

 - in progress.
 Paper on race, scientific antirealism, and the social sciences. (with Richard Lauer)

-- Under review.
+- Forthcoming.
 Understanding, truth, and epistemic goals.
 (This is a general philosophy of science paper that uses some social-scientific examples).

 - 2019.
 Idealizations and understanding: much ado about nothing?
 Australasian Journal of Philosophy. doi:10.1080/00048402.2018.1564337. (with Emily Sullivan.
 This is a general philosophy of science paper that uses some social-scientific examples).